Home |Resume |Profile |Videos |Links |Quotes |About

 View Mike Baca's profile on LinkedIn

 I have owned this domain name for some time never quite knowing what to do with it.
-A few years back I started a software consulting company which had its own website, so I never needed to develop this one.
-As time passed, I became interested in expanding my presence on the web, but I am not a social networking kind of guy and prefer to keep my private life, well, private.
-So, websites like facebook and myspace are not a good vehicle for me (for now).
-Instead, I thought I'd make use of the roughly $10/year I am spending on this domain to supplement my linkedin profile.
-My desire is not to duplicate my professional history (although there will be some of that), but to complement it and provide a fuller picture of me for my professional contacts and customers.
+A few years back I started a software consulting company which had its own website, so I never needed to develop one bearing my name.
+As time passed, I became interested in expanding my online presence.
+However, while I acknowledge that social networking has forever altered the trajectory of the web, opened up new markets and opportunities for innovation and increased the value proposition in being "connected", I prefer to keep my private life, well, private.
+Not so with my professional life, however.
+Instead, I decided to make use of the roughly $10/year I am spending on this domain to supplement my linkedin profile.
+My desire is not to duplicate my professional history (although there will be some of that), but to complement it and provide a fuller picture of me for my business contacts and customers.
 Although this is a professional-oriented website, the line between professional and personal in all of us is never straight, and some of my personal qualities and interests will certainly bleed through.

-Over the last 15 years, I've spent most of my working life in service to the pharmaceutical industry.
-First as a designer and developer of custom software applications in my own business, and then as a project manager and implementer of off-the-shelf solutions for a highly-regarded software company.
-For most of the last six years or so, I provided leadership to a technical account management team that I built to ensure our customers were getting the hightest return out of the sales force automation platform they purchased from us.
-That role was the culmination of several years of hands-on work in each stage of the software implementation life cycle, from analysis, design and configuration to data loading and management to testing, deployment, training and support.
-I really enjoyed this phase of my career, as it focused on what I like to do: "bridging the gap" by bringing technology solutions to bear on business opportunities and working with smart, motivated and fun people.
+Over the last 16 years, I have spent most of my working life in service to the pharmaceutical and health care industries--First as a designer and developer of custom software applications in my own business, and then as a project manager and implementer of off-the-shelf solutions for a highly-regarded software company.
+For six of those years, I had provided leadership to a team of technical account managers that I built to ensure that our customers would get the highest return in value from the sales force automation platform they purchased from us.
+That role was the culmination of several years of hands-on work at our company in each stage of the systems implementation process, from analysis, design, configuration and data, to testing, deployment, training and support.
+I really enjoyed this phase of my career, as it focused on what I like to do: "bridging the gap" by bringing technology solutions to bear on business opportunities while working with smart, motivated and fun people.

 Mike